FINDING BALANCE WITH FOOD 2019

 Oh wait – YOU CAN!

 I haven’t always had it together around food, I remember a time when food was on my mind from the moment I woke up until the moment I went to sleep; it took over my whole life and I couldn’t see a way out.
-What had started as a diet and quest to get healthy turned into an obsessive and restrictive pattern of eating, which damaged my mental + physical health and damaged important relationships.
+What had started as a diet and quest to get healthy turned into an obsessive and restrictive pattern of eating, which damaged my mental + physical health and destroyed important relationships.
 My problems with food meant that I had to quit my job abroad and move back in with my parents.
 One day something shifted and I started to binge eat uncontrollably every night when my parents were asleep.
 It got so bad that my mum literally had to hide food otherwise I would eat the lot.
 At the time, I was so angry at myself, but now I see that binge eating was my body’s way of telling me that it needed more food to survive and that controlling (or trying to control) food was a way for me to try and control my fear that I didn’t know where I was heading in life.

 It wasn’t a straight path to the balanced relationship with food that I have today, but I learnt so much along the way.
 I know what it’s like to feel hopeless that things can ever change and I know how empowering it feels to be the one to change your life for the better.
 I want to use my experiences and evidence-based knowledge to help you avoid my mistakes and show you step-by-step how to build a healthy relationship with food.